A run of consecutive losses

 - There was also the time he had a two-game winning streak, but that time it was because both opposing teams couldn't make it, and thus forfeited.

 - In the Codename: Kids Next Door episode "Operation: C.A.K.E.D.-F.O.U.R."
-Tommy breaks his family's Tube-a-Thon Losing streak, despite his brother losing.
+Tommy breaks his family's Tube-a-Thon Losing streak, despite his brother losing (everybody except him had actually tied for first place).

-- And the Chicago White Sox the year after.
-The San Francisco Giants five years later too.
+- And the Chicago White Sox won the year after (and 88 years since their last championship).
+The San Francisco Giants snapped their 56-season rut five years later, too.

-- For the National Hockey League, the New York Rangers in 1994.
+- For the National Hockey League, the New York Rangers in 1994, their first Cup in 54 years.

 - January 5, 1971: the Washington Generals beat the Harlem Globetrotters 100-99, bringing the Globetrotters' winning streak to an end at 2,495.